-Limitations of this review include using only English-language articles, which could result in language bias, though we did not identify non-English language studies otherwise meeting inclusion criteria in our searches.
+Limitations of this review include using only English-language articles, which could result in language bias, though we did not identify non-English-language studies otherwise meeting inclusion criteria in our searches.
 We only included studies with asymptomatic participants and settings and tests applicable to current practice in the United States to improve clinical relevance for the USPSTF, excluding some research in the field.
-For example, limiting the review to FDA-cleared tests excludes studies of many rapid tests.
-This is especially important for screening in asymptomatic MSM and other high-risk populations, including HIV positive populations.
+For example, limiting the review to tests cleared by the FDA excludes studies of many rapid tests.
+This is especially important for screening in asymptomatic MSM and other high-risk populations, including HIV-positive populations.
 Diagnostic accuracy studies did not provide details on patient demographics other than risk groups, potentially limiting applicability.
 Studies were lacking for many Key Questions, and the number, quality, and applicability of studies varied widely.
-Also, the available screening studies focused on detection rates in MSM and HIV populations in Australia and the United Kingdom, while other populations are also relevant to screening.
-The studies of screening in HIV positive men were included because the line between screening and disease management in the context of HIV care is a blurry one, yet the re-integration of HIV patients into primary care is increasingly common.
+Also, the available screening studies focused on detection rates in MSM and HIV-positive populations in Australia and the United Kingdom, while other populations are also relevant to screening.
+The studies of screening in men living with HIV were included because the line between screening and disease management in the context of HIV care is a blurry one, yet the reintegration of patients with HIV into primary care is increasingly common.
 The included studies evaluated the effect of more frequent screening in a population considered higher risk for asymptomatic infection.
 As such, the generalizability of these studies may be limited.